-- Retention and Disposal Authorities outlines the retention and disposal requirements for different types of information, as well as the requirements for storing records outside of NSW. - Cloud computing recordkeeping requirements checklist ensures custody and control of NSW State records and data created and managed from using cloud services remain with the NSW Government.
-In addition, the Identifying and managing high-value and high risk records, information and data and Records, information and data risks provide tips on managing risks on data. - NSW Government Cloud Guidance and Policy provides practical steps to move services to a cloud.
-This includes information on preparation, contracting and managing, as well as considerations when moving to cloud. - NSW Cyber Security Policy agencies must abide by the Policy when procuring cloud services.
-The Policy outlines mandatory requirements to appropriately manage cyber security risks, including the requirement to identify agency 'crown jewels'. - NSW Internet of Things Policy provides help to design, plan and implement IoT solutions, including guidance on storage options for data generated by your IoT initiative. - Australian Cyber Security Centre's Cloud Computing Security Considerations -
+- State Archives General Retention and Disposal Authorities outlines the retention and disposal requirements for different types of information, as well as the requirements for storing records outside of NSW. - NSW Government Cloud Guidance and Policy provides practical steps to move services to a cloud.
+This includes information on preparation, contracting and managing, as well as considerations to note when moving to cloud. - NSW Cyber Security Policy agencies must abide by the Policy when procuring cloud services.
+The Policy outlines mandatory requirements to appropriately manage cyber security risks, including the requirement to identify agency 'crown jewels'. - NSW Internet of Things Policy provides practical guidance to help agencies design, plan and implement IoT solutions, including guidance on storage options for data generated by your IoT initiative. - Australian Cyber Security Centre's Cloud Computing Security Considerations provide detailed cloud security considerations, which include: maintaining availability and business functionality; protecting data from unauthorised access by a third party, the vendor's customers and by rogue employees.

-- provide detailed cloud security considerations, including: maintaining availability and business functionality; protecting data from unauthorised access, the vendor's customers and/or by rogue employees. - Government Data Centres Guidance provides information on the benefits of government data centres and services, including secure data storage and access to services in the cloud. - National Archives of Australia Outsourcing Digital Storage Guidance provides advice on outsourcing digital storage, including key risks and consequences of offsite storage location.
+- Government Data Centres Guidance provides information on the benefits of government data centres and services, including secure data storage and access to services in the cloud. - National Archives of Australia Outsourcing Digital Storage Guidance provides advice on outsourcing digital storage, including key risks and consequences of offsite storage location.
 In addition, the Records Management Risk Assessment Template and the Checklist for Cloud computing and information management provide a helpful understanding of the potential risks and considerations associated with outsourcing storage of your agency's data.